Fudge is one of the most well-loved treats that you can make, and many people say that it’s hands-down the best dessert.

 One of the best options is to simply freeze the fudge and eat it later.
 Don’t feel like you have to rush to eat the fudge before it goes bad if you happen to make too much of it.

-Get a freezer-safe airtight container to store the fudge.
-Once you have what you need, you’ll be able to put the fudge into the container and then place it in the freezer.
+Get a freezer-safe airtight container to store it.
+Once you have what you need, you’ll be able to put it into the container and then place it in the freezer.

 When you freeze fudge, it’s supposed to stay good for up to three months.
-To ensure that you eat the fudge before it goes bad, it’ll be best to write the date somewhere on the container.
+To ensure that you eat it before it goes bad, it’ll be best to write the date somewhere on the container.

-Before eating the fudge, you’ll just need to let it thaw.
+Before eating it, you’ll just need to let it thaw.
 This shouldn’t take too long and the fudge will still taste great so long as it hasn’t been frozen for more than three months.

 2 – Make S’mores